abetusk/iao/i-stockpile-dreams-with-tragedies_iteration-0/README.md

 License
 ---

-See the file [clipper.js](clipper.js) for it's various licensing and copyright information.
+See the file [clipper.js](clipper.js) for its various licensing and copyright information.

 All other source code and other assets in this directory are, to the extent possible, licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/).